honeynet/droidbot/README.md

     window and sends events according to these information.
     It avoids going to same state too many times by comparing the window hierarchies, and it sends activity-specific intents based on static analysis of app.
+    + `utg_dynamic` policy.
+In addtional to `dynamic`, this policy will record the runtime UI states, events, and methods.
+(Note: it is a resource-hungry policy, please use it with high-performance device (smartphone, x86-based avd, genymotion, etc.).)
-    + `file` policy which generates events from a json file.
+    + `<script>` policy which generates events from a json script, see [scripting](#scripting) for details.

 ## Prerequisite